ezratech/ezhealth/README.md

 > ## Challenges

-- Becoming a healthier person is not about making a big change that affects the rest of our lives.
-It's about making many small decisions throughout our lives.
-From choosing healthy alternatives over sugary foods to choosing to go for a walk instead of watching TV.
-These little things add up by day, week, month, and year.
-So, when making life-changing decisions, we don't need to try to get over everything at the same time.
+- Becoming a healthier person doesn't mean making a big difference that affects the rest of our lives.
+- It is about making many small decisions throughout our lives.
+From choosing healthy alternatives over sugary foods to taking a walk instead of watching TV.
+- These little things accumulate by day, week, month, and year.
+So when we make life-changing decisions, we don't need to try to get over everything at the same time.
-- Challenges will help users manage and figure out how to do things that users want to do.
-Set a goal to challenge yourself.
-Users will break down plans and projects into small tasks, which can be completed, repeating each day.
+- Challenges will help users manage and figure out how to do what users want to do.
+Set goals to challenge yourself.
+Users break down plans and projects into small tasks that can be completed, repeated every day.

 ---